 Television production company Bunim/Murray, the company which pioneered reality television with MTV's the Real World, has dropped Final Cut Pro in favor of an editing system from Avid, according to a press release from Avid.

 Avid today announced that renowned television production company, Bunim/Murray Productions, has selected Avid Media Composer® 6 and Avid Symphony® 6 editing software for all of its programs beginning in early 2012.
 Bunim/Murray joins a growing number of professional users who have returned to using Avid solutions from Final Cut Pro to meet their production workflow requirements.
 Additionally, as part of this implementation, Bunim/Murray also plans to deploy an Avid ISIS® 5000 shared storage system to effectively store and share media across its organization.

 “Due to the large volume of media generated by our reality shows, we needed to re-evaluate our editing and storage solutions.
 At the same time, we were looking for a partner who would understand our long-term needs,” said Mark Raudonis, senior vice president of Post Production at Bunim/Murray.
 “As we talked with Avid, it was clear that the company has really forged ahead since we worked with them years ago.
 Their commitment to the needs of their professional customers, like us, is clear.
 And, with the introduction of Media Composer 6, they really raised the bar and have a vision for the future that makes them the right choice for our business.”

-, especially amongst professional editors.
-The reception was so poor that Apple put its legacy version of Final Cut Studio back on sale
+Apple introduced a completely rewritten version of its Final Cut Pro video editing suite earlier this year to mixed reviews, especially amongst professional editors.
+The reception was so poor that Apple put its legacy version of Final Cut Studio back on sale in September.